ontouchstart/2021-04-12-mdbook/src/from_pdp11_to_web.md

 **Data Processor** is a name for an era of computers designed for data processing instead of human communication.
 However, the word **Program** brings humans into the system.
 UNIX is an opertating system written by programmers for programmers first, data processing the second.
 Universal computing and flexibility of programming makes human-centric computing more powerful than data-centric data processing.

+On the other hand, the inventors of UNIX designed a beautiful data-centric workflow to mangage human activities efficiently with limited computing resources such as CPU, memory and storage.

 Similar to the PDP-11 hardware systems that
 > can handle a wide variety of real-time control applications -- each system being individually tailored from a comprehensive array of modular building blocks.